 “…an intervention is about interrupting self-destructive behaviors with love.
 We are reminding someone that we care, we pay attention, and we see them for what they really are.
-And we know they are bigger and better than their nonsense of addiction, and will help hold them accountable to making change.”
+And we know they are bigger and better than their nonsense of addiction and will help hold them accountable for making a change.”

 ~Kathy L., The Intervention Book: Stories and Solutions from Addicts, Professionals, and Families

 When you love someone who is addicted to drugs or alcohol, time is of the essence.
 Addiction is an insidious, progressive disease that can take the life of the sufferer and ruin the lives of everyone around them.
 The best time to get help for a suffering substance abuser is ALWAYS right now.

 One of the most powerful tools that a person can use to help their addicted loved one get the help they need is a professionally-staged addiction intervention.